-Two short projects which will take place in the research laboratories of the Adolphe Merkle Institute (AMI) will provide the students with practical laboratory skills and expose them the research carried out in the AMI.
-These projects can also be carried out at other laboratories of the

-University of Fribourg, subject to authorization by the teaching coordinator.
+Two short projects taking place in the research laboratories of the Adolphe Merkle Institute (AMI) provide the students with practical laboratory skills and expose them to the research carried out in the AMI.
+These projects can also be carried out at other laboratories of the University of Fribourg, subject to authorization by the teaching coordinator.
 The short research projects are expected to last 100 hours, either in block or distributed over the semester.
-They are scheduled to take place during the second and third semester, but can be flexibly distributed over all three semester, subject to agreement with the research groups.
-During the work, the student will become intimately familiar with the experimental techniques and/or theoretical methods applicable to the chemical, physical and biological problems encountered in soft materials research.
-It should consist in an experimental and/or theoretical project within one research group carrying out soft matter science within the Faculty of Sciences of the University of Fribourg.
-Alternatively, this mini research project can be carried out in industry, or in the framework of an international exchange at another University abroad, but it must be related to soft materials and be under the supervision of one of the professors teaching in the MScSoft and must be approved by the teaching coordinator.
+They are scheduled to take place during the second and third semester, but can be flexibly distributed over all three semesters, subject to agreement with the research groups.
+During the work, the students will become intimately familiar with the experimental techniques and/or theoretical methods applicable to the chemical, physical and biological problems encountered in soft materials research.
+At least one of these projects should be an experimental and/or theoretical project within one research group carrying out soft matter science at the Faculty of Science and Medicine.
+Alternatively, this mini research project can be carried out in industry, or in the framework of an international exchange at another University abroad, but it must be related to soft materials, be under the supervision of a professor teaching the MScSoft and it must be approved by the teaching coordinator.
 This project cannot be remunerated and it is the responsibility of the students to organize.
 The results will be written in an extended, detailed report, and presented as an oral, public seminar, independently of where the work was carried out.

 The project work should encompass a literature research, a research plan, experiments of a theoretical study and a critical discussion of the results.
-Before begin, the project has to be outlined on a one A4-page project proposal, which has to be signed of the by teaching coordinator.
+Beforehand, the project has to be outlined on a one A4-page project proposal, which has to be signed by the teaching coordinator.
 A project report encompassing not more than 20 A4 pages has to be submitted within 4 weeks of project termination.
 It will not be accepted after this deadline.
-The thesis will be graded by the responsible supervisor within 4 weeks of submission.
+The thesis will be marked by the responsible supervisor within 4 weeks of submission.